 Even if you’re a fiction author, knowing the specifics topics you want to address will help you to find the right sites to target.

 Be clear on the benefits of your submission – so how will this benefit the blogger? – because you’ll want to address this in your pitch, too.

 Think of it as a collaboration: you want to sell your self published book.
 What might the blogger want and what can you offer in terms of content?

 Finding the Right Sites to Pitch

 Not every website in your genre is going to accept guest blog posts, so you’ll want check the site first.
-Some of the bigger sites, like those I previously mentioned, will have submission guidelines right on their website, while for others you may have to email for more information.
+Some of the bigger sites, like those I previously mentioned, will have submission guidelines right on their website, while you may have to email others for more information.

 That search query will turn up a lot of places for you to pitch to, and you’ll be able to really start building your list of potential outlets!